 Sam and Sally Smith have worked hard all their lives, paid their taxes and, now they have retired, they feel they are entitled to a full age pension.

 While both couples have equally valid views, in one respect Jan and Jim have already been proven correct.
-As of 1 January 2017, changes to the assets test mean that many age pensioners will either see a reduction in their pension or will lose it altogether.
+As of 1 January 2017, changes to the assets test meant that many age pensioners would either see a reduction in their pension or would lose it altogether.

-What matters most?
-This leaves would-be pensioners asking themselves: what matters most?
+This left would-be pensioners asking themselves: what matters most?
 Clawing back the tax paid over their working lives, or living the most comfortable lifestyle they can?
 Several strategies can help boost the level of age pension, but these usually involve reducing the level of financial assets assessed by Centrelink which can deny pensioners both the income those assets could otherwise generate and capital withdrawals.

 Things aren’t quite as bleak as that.
 The income test allows Sam and Sally to earn a combined $7,488 per year³ and still receive a full pension, but that total of $41,740 pa leaves them quite a way short of being able to afford a “comfortable” lifestyle.
 ASFA defines this as one that “enables an older, healthy retiree to be involved in a broad range of leisure and recreational activities and to have a good standard of living through the purchase of such things as; household goods, private health insurance, a reasonable car, good clothes, a range of electronic equipment, and domestic and occasionally international holiday travel.”
 For a 65-year-old couple, this is estimated to cost $59,236 pa.